ENCODE-DCC/encoded/src/encoded/schemas/changelogs/pipeline.md

 ### Schema version 8

 * *assay_term_name* property was replaced by *assay_term_name*, a list of assay names consistent with the pipeline type
-* *version* property was added to represent pipeline version
+* *pipeline_version* property was added to represent pipeline version

 ### Schema version 7